snigdhagit/snigdha/content/home/research.md

   <div class="alert"> <p> In analyses where an initial selection has been made based on data, subsequent inferences must be made while accounting for this selection process.
 Selective inference offers a rigorous statistical framework for making honest inferences after selection. </p>

-<p>  Early work in this field was restricted to: (i) using parametric models, such as a Gaussian model, for making inferences, and (ii) addressing selection events with polyhedral shapes.
+<p>  Early work in this field was restricted to: (i) using parametric models, such as a Gaussian model, for making inferences, and (ii) handling selection events with polyhedral shapes.
 These methods had limitations in efficiently computing selective inferences across different models, handling multiple selections within a single dataset, and computing integrative inferences across multiple datasets.

-My recent and ongoing work aims to overcome these limitations, paving the way for flexible, tractable, and scalable methods of selective inference.
+My recent and ongoing work overcomes these limitations, paving the way for flexible, tractable, and scalable methods of selective inference.
 </p>

 <p> <b><span style="color: #00008B">Beyond polyhedral-shaped selection events</b>: New methods of selective inference have been developed to address selection events that do not have a polyhedral shape or easy descriptions.
 These advancements have made it possible to perform selective inferences for problems involving the selection of groups of variables, multi-task learning, graph learning, and unsupervised learning.